Ask a doctor about a prescription for RANOLAZINE NORMON 750 mg PROLONGED-RELEASE TABLETS

 Ranolazine Normon 750 mg prolonged-release tablets EFG

-Ranolazina Normon is a medication used in combination with others for the treatment of angina pectoris, a disease that causes chest pain or discomfort felt in any part of the upper half of the body between the neck and the upper abdomen, often after physical exercise or particularly intense activity.
+Ranolazine Normon is a medicine that is used in combination with other medicines for the treatment of angina pectoris, which is a disease that causes pain in the chest or discomfort that is felt in any part of the upper half of the body between the neck and the upper part of the abdomen, often after physical exercise or a particularly intense activity.

 Warnings and precautions